 SVM Figure 7: After Using Kernel Support Vector Classifier

 What does Kernel SVM do?
 How does it find the classifier?
 Well, the Kernel SVM projects the non-linearly separable datasets of lower dimensions to linearly separable data of higher dimensions.
 Kernel SVM performs the same in such a way that datasets belonging to different classes are allocated to different dimensions.
 Interesting, isn’t it?

-Well, before exploring how to implement SVM in Python programming language, let us take a look at the pros and cons of support vector machine algorithm.
+Well, before exploring how to implement SVM in the Python programming language, let us take a look at the pros and cons of the support vector machine algorithm.

 Advantages of Support Vector Machine Algorithm

 - It has a high level of accuracy

 - It works very well with limited datasets

 - Kernel SVM contains a non-linear transformation function to convert the complicated non-linearly separable data into linearly separable data